lfore888/105-unit-3/README.md

 This chart visualizes the data for children in poverty by region.
 From the data collected, it shows that Southern regions have the most children in poverty compared to others in the U.S.

-### Excessive Drinking and Alcohol Impaired Deaths
+### Excessive Drinking and Alcohol Impaired Driving Deaths
 ![drinking](https://user-images.githubusercontent.com/118320733/203082136-f2710a50-e8f3-4125-b049-71632afc8ca3.png)
 This chart shows a positive trend of excessive drinking in correlation to alchohol-impaired driving deaths.
 From all counties across the U.S, the places with higher rates in excessive drinking also have higher rates in alcohol impaired related deaths.